Benchmarking Generation and Evaluation Capabilities of Large Language Models for Instruction Controllable Summarization: Human Annotation Collection

-\begin{itemize}[itemsep=0pt] \item \textbf{Overall Quality}: This rating assesses the overall quality of the summary in relation to the summary requirement. \item \textbf{Missing Information}: Does the summary omit any crucial information from the article concerning the summary requirement? \item \textbf{Irrelevant Information}: Does the summary include any information that is not relevant to the summary requirement? \item \textbf{Factual Consistency}: Is the summary consistent with the facts presented in the article, without contradicting or misrepresenting any information? \end{itemize}
+(1) \textbf{Overall Quality}: This rating assesses the overall quality of the summary in relation to the summary requirement.

+(2) \textbf{Missing Information}: Does the summary omit any crucial information from the article concerning the summary requirement?

+(3) \textbf{Irrelevant Information}: Does the summary include any information that is not relevant to the summary requirement?

+(4) \textbf{Factual Consistency}: Is the summary consistent with the facts presented in the article, without contradicting or misrepresenting any information?

-These dimensions are chosen to capture notions of the informational requirements in missing and irrelevant information as well as formatting and meta requirements in the overall quality dimension, while factual consistency is included as an essential dimension in summarization that models often struggle with \citep{bang2023multitask}.
-We annotate each dimension using a ranking protocol.
-Furthermore, we have a single annotator annotate all of these dimensions at once to increase annotation efficiency.
-For each quality dimension, we rank them from 1 (best) to 5 (worst).
-The annotator can give the same rankings if multiple summaries are judged to be of the same quality.
+We annotate each quality dimension using a ranking protocol, ranking summaries from 1 (best) to 5 (worst).
 For factual consistency, we ask the annotators to select the span(s) containing a factual inconsistency, and for overall preference, we ask the annotators to explain the reasoning behind their overall rankings.
 Screenshots of our annotation protocol can be found in Appendix~\ref{sec:appendix-interface}.

 We select the following four LLMs for annotation: \texttt{text-davinci-002}, \texttt{text-davinci-003}, \texttt{gpt-3.5-turbo-0301}, \texttt{gpt-4-0314}, in addition to the hybrid LLM-human summary.
-These models were chosen to help study recent LLM development over multiple sizes and training paradigms.
+These models are chosen to help study recent LLM development over multiple sizes and training paradigms.\footnote{Model details are in Appendix~\ref{sec:appendix-model-index}.} For each summary, we collect three annotations.

+For this annotation, we recruit annotators on Amazon Mechanical Turk\footnote{\url{https://www.mturk.com/}} (MTurk).
+The annotators must pass two rounds of qualification tests.
+Moreover, to ensure the annotation quality, we maintained ongoing conversations with the annotators to exchange feedback and address their questions.
+Additionally, we conducted spot checks on each batch of annotations to maintain quality and provide feedback to the crowd annotators.